juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* 10-25M (Mid)
 	* 25-40M (Heavy)
 	* 40M+ (Super Heavy)
-* Consistant volume is when volume is trading at 1-5M every day
+* Consistent volume is when volume is trading at 1-5M every day
 * Individual volume is when a stock's price spiked with increase in volume
 ### Brokers
 * Interactive Broker(min 10,000)